 Tours Education

-Tours of Elmwood Cemetery present a unique tool which will help teachers and students learn more about Memphis history.
-Nearly 10,000 students tour the grounds annually.
+The Virginia B. McGehee Youth Education Program at Elmwood presents a unique tool which will help teachers and students learn more about Memphis history.
+Thousands of students tour the grounds annually.
 The following educational opportunities are offered throughout the year, but we can customize a tour to meet your needs.

 Fees: